Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/symbolic_variables.md

 having to repeat the same basic descriptions a considerable number of
 times: a single CFTSEND command can hence be applied to several files by using the symbolic variables in the FNAME parameter.
-This also makes it possible to only have to describe one transfer- related procedure applicable to several transfers.
+This also makes it possible to only have to describe one transfer-related procedure applicable to several transfers.
 The real value of the parameter is substituted for the symbolic variable, at the time the {{< TransferCFT/axwayvariablesComponentShortName  >}} command or the procedure is executed.